Skipped to content anchor

 General facts about RRSP contributions:

-- Each year, the lesser of 18% of your earned income or up to a maximum of $31,560 (this year’s contribution limit; $30,780 for the 2023 tax year) is added to the amount you can contribute to your RRSPs
+• Each year, the lesser of 18% of your reported earned income from the previous year, up to a maximum of $32,490, is added to the amount you can contribute to your RRSPs

 Educator-specific facts about RRSP contributions: